 Prior to founding Flowetik, I spent 20 years as co-owner of Argus, a full-service marketing and branding agency doing work that matters.

 I came to the U.S. over two decades ago after successful stints in journalism, PR, and cable broadcasting in my native Venezuela.
 Upon completing a Masters at Boston University, I was faced with the choice of going back home or continuing my career in the States.
-I would stay, I decided, only if I could do work that had meaningful impact.
+I would stay, I decided, only if I could do work that had a meaningful impact.
 That commitment has guided me ever since.
 I began by launching Eurocinema, the first international pay-per-view movie service on the internet in the late nineties.
 Long before Netflix or Hulu or Paypal, we were streaming art-house films online.
 Skeptics questioned whether a service like that could ever work.
 History proved them wrong.

 What I enjoy: a mindful yoga practice, sunny beach days, and discovering flow.